-There’s endless choice when it comes to software and services to help you master your admin.
+There’s an endless choice of software and services to help you master your admin.
 However, we’d always say the best starting point is buying the industry-standard Microsoft Office suite and learning to use it to its full capability.

 It’s well worth becoming known on the leading professional forums for your business sector.
 Offer advice and get involved in conversations.
 You will often find you can list your business within your profile or signature.
 (Note that sometimes this privilege is only introduced after you’ve been active on a forum for a certain amount of time).

-Whenever someone likes your work, ask them if they’ll provide a testimonial.
+Ask clients if they’ll provide a testimonial whenever someone likes your work.
 You can publish these on your website or other marketing materials.
 This “social proof” is hugely important in ensuring people trust your business.

 Apparently, 91% of people check online reviews.
 People can leave such reviews on all kinds of platforms, from Google and Facebook to specialist sites like G2 and TripAdvisor.

 As such, encourage happy customers to leave reviews.
-It’s quite possible that someone looking for the best “xxxxxxx” in your area could find you, simply due to your positive reviews.
+It’s entirely possible for people looking for that service in your area to find you simply by reading your positive thoughts.

-Get your name out there by making sure you’re listed on every possible business database.
+Get your name out, thereby making sure you’re listed on every possible business database.
 Ensure they all have as many details as possible.
-The real essentials are:
+The absolute essentials are:

-Most directories are completely free, it’s just a case of taking the time to make sure you’ve provided all the necessary details.
+Most directories are entirely free; it’s just a case of taking the time to make sure you’ve provided all the necessary details.

-As you can see, there’s no simple answer to the question of how to get clients.
-However, what there definitely is is a TON of options.
+As you can see, there’s no one simple answer to the question of how to get freelance clients.
+However, there are a TON of options.
 Which are you going to concentrate on next?

 Frequently Asked Questions